vyos/vyos-documentation/docs/system.rst

 Static host mappings
 ^^^^^^^^^^^^^^^^^^^^

-How to assign IPs to interfaces is described in chapter `Interface Addresses`_.
+How to assign IPs to interfaces is described in chapter :ref:`interfaces-addresses`.
 This section shows how to statically map a system IP to its host name for local (meaning on this VyOS instance) DNS resolution:

 .. code-block:: sh